turingschool/md_launch_curriculum/Mod2/Lessons/Week3/SQLAggregates.md

 Using `GROUP BY` is a bit more complicated than only using Aggregate functions.
 As you build your query, you need to determine what to do (or not do) with every column in your table.

-** Instructor Note ** Instead of watching the video below, you could walk through an example in real-time.
+** Instructor Note ** You should walk through an example in addition to, or instead of the video.
+Draw students' attention to some confusing pieces of using multiple aggregators (like seeing count as a column name multiple times). `SELECT COUNT(name), COUNT(years_active) FROM artists GROUP BY hometown;`

 Watch [this short video](https://www.loom.com/share/4ce05601a3654b4c99ae2ecb40560fab) that walks through building a grouped aggregate statement on the `artists` table.
-In the video, the narrator has one additional column to show that you _can_ group and include multiple aggregates if you want to or need to.
-If you would like to try out a version of the SQL statement from the video, use the script below:
+If you would like to try out a version of the SQL statement from the video, you can use the script below:

 ```sql
 SELECT hometown, COUNT(name) FROM artists